-Note: Federated login users are granted an automatic increase of 10% on their security score since multifactor authentication must be set up at the Identity Provider level (within AD FS, Azure AD, Okta, PingOne, PingFederate, or Google Workspace settings) and not at the LastPass level (within the Multifactor Options tab in the Account Settings of their vault).
+Note: Federated login users are granted an automatic increase of 10% on their security score since multifactor authentication must be set up at the Identity Provider level (within AD FS, Azure AD, Okta, PingOne, PingFederate, Google Workspace, or OneLogin settings) and not at the LastPass level (within the Multifactor Options tab in the Account Settings of their vault).

 - Only Service Provider single sign-on (SSO) is supported – This means that you must always begin the login process from a LastPass component (e.g., web browser extension, mobile app, or desktop app) in order to be redirected to your organization's Identity Provider sign in page.
 Logging in via the LastPass website at https://lastpass.com/?ac=1 is not supported for federated users.

 - About Linked Personal Accounts – Linked personal accounts must be verified on every new device (desktop or mobile) that a federated login user will use to log in to LastPass.
 This verification process must be done from every browser, desktop app, and/or mobile app that will be used for federated login on the new device(s).

 - About the "Don't send welcome email" policy – This policy has no effect on federated users as these users must receive a Welcome email in order to activate their federated LastPass account.

 - For AD FS and PingFederate – Automatic email changes and the customization of Welcome emails are not supported for users provisioned by Federated Login using AD FS (both the traditional and simplified versions) or PingFederate.